移动选单

 • New Zealand, Barrister and Solicitor (not currently practising)

-• Recognised in the 2023 edition of the Legal 500 Caribbean as “Next Generation Partner” (and generally recognised since 2020) (Dispute Resolution)
+• Listed as a “Next Generation Partner” in the 2023 edition of The Legal 500 Caribbean (listed since 2020) (Dispute Resolution)

-• Recognised as “Up and Coming” in the 2022 and 2023 editions of Chambers Global Guide (Dispute Resolution)
+• Named to the “Up and Coming” list (Dispute Resolution) in the 2022 and 2023 editions of Chambers Global

 Associations